Year 12 Uni Toolkit

 Many courses have entry requirements that may include a minimum entry score such as an ATAR or selection rank to be considered for a place, prerequisites or other additional requirements like English language proficiency.

-If you don't meet the entry requirements for your course of interest, you might like to consider an alternative entry pathway such as
+If you do not meet the entry requirements for your course of interest, you might like to consider an alternative entry pathway such as

 - Skills for Tertiary Education Preparatory Studies (STEPS), an ideal option if you need to meet prerequisites or would like additional support to gain the knowledge, skills and confidence to successfully undertake further study.

-- Principal's Recommendation Scheme, an alternate entry pathway that recognises factors such as motivation, talent and passion as important for study success.
-It allows you to apply for most CQUni courses and receive an unconditional offer, based on the recommendation of your school Principal, rather than an ATAR.
+- Principal's Recommendation Scheme, allows you to apply for most CQUni courses and receive an unconditional offer, based on the recommendation of your school Principal, rather than an ATAR.

 ALTERNATE ENTRY PATHWAYS